Showing posts with label Platformers - Console-like. Show all posts

 The CryptO'pinion?

-Don't be fooled by the humble 8-bit appearance.
-From the start, you're tricked into thinking this is going to be easy but the combination of fantastic controls and tough mechanics will catch you out.
-I'm sick of being smacked in the face by a killer banana... but I keep on being dragged back for more of this torment...
-Am I insane, no this game is!!
+Don't be fooled by the 8-bit appearance.
+From the start, you're tricked into thinking this will be easy, but the combination of fantastic controls and tough mechanics will catch you out.
+I'm sick of being smacked in the face by a killer banana, but I keep on coming back for more of this torment.
+So addictively playable!!

-Crash Time Plumber is extremely hard but it manages to drag you back for more - kicking and screaming.
+Crash Time Plumber is extremely hard, but it manages to drag you back for more - kicking & screaming.

 Download for FLOPPY / HARD DISK